Skip Navigation

 Getting started with BetterHelp

-Fill out a questionnaire
+Fill out a quick questionnaire

 Identify what you’re looking for in a counselor

-Then, select the areas in which you’d like your therapist to have experience or specialization, including anxiety, addiction, coping with life changes, relationship issues, career coaching, and parenting.
-Finally, give a brief description of what brings you to BetterHelp.
+Then, select the areas in which you’d like your therapist to have experience or specialization, including anxiety, addiction, coping with life changes, relationship issues, career coaching, parenting, and more.
+You can also select how you’d prefer to communicate with your therapist: messaging, phone and video, or “not sure yet.”

 Get matched with a therapist